Alt-J

-Alt-J (stylised as alt-J, real name Δ) are an English indie rock band formed in 2007 in Leeds.
+Alt-J (stylised as alt-J or Δ) are an English indie rock band formed in 2007 in Leeds.
 Their lineup includes Joe Newman (guitar/bass/lead vocals), Thom Sonny Green (drums), Gus Unger-Hamilton (keyboards/vocals), and formerly Gwil Sainsbury (guitar/bass).

 Their debut album An Awesome Wave was released in May 2012 in Europe, and in September 2012 in the United States, and won the 2012 British Mercury Prize.
 Sainsbury left the band in early 2014.
 Their second album, This Is All Yours, was released on 22 September 2014 and went straight to number one in the United Kingdom.
 In June 2017 the band released their third studio album Relaxer, followed in February 2022 by their fourth studio album The Dream.

 Name

 Alt-J started with the name "Daljit Dhaliwal", after the BBC newsreader and television presenter, who the band grew up watching in the 90s.
 The band then renamed itself to "FILMS", but were later forced to change their name because an American band called "The Films" already existed.